Current Digital Security Resources

 Resources for security trainers

-- (December 2016) Security training resources for security trainers, Winter 2016 Edition, by Rachel Weidinger (@rachelannyes), Cooper Quintin (@cooperq), and matt mitchell (@geminiimatt).
+- (April 2017) Security Training Resources for Security Trainers, Spring 2017 Edition, by Rachel Weidinger (@rachelannyes), Cooper Quintin (@cooperq), Martin Shelton (@mshelton) and matt mitchell (@geminiimatt).
 An excellent “meta-guide” for finding information on the current state of U.S. digital security training.
 This is the second release in the quarterly guide (update from Winter 2016).

 - (Regularly updated) Training Curriculum, by Tactical Tech (@info_activism).
 Tactical Tech’s training curriculum is a new resource for planning lessons in digital security.
 You can select lesson modules, workshop information, and print out corresponding PDF handouts.